 EXER 344.
 LIFE CYCLE NUTRITION.
 A survey of nutrition needs throughout the stages of the life cycle, including pregnancy and lactation, infancy, adolescence, adult, and aging.
 The socioeconomic, cultural, and psychological influences on food and nutrition behavior will also be addressed.
-Alternate years, fall semester only, three hours.
+Spring semester and summer online, three hours.

 NURS 100.
 INTRODUCTION TO PROFESSIONAL NURSING.
-This course helps students explore the various aspects of nursing.
+Introduction of professional nursing is a course that helps students explore the various aspects of nursing.
 The purpose of the course is to introduce nursing concepts to nursing majors prior to the admission to the nursing school curriculum.
-The course focuses on topics such as historical foundation of the nursing profession, roles and functions of the nurse, education requirements, test-taking strategies, nursing process, ethical issues, cultural sensitivity and basic nursing skills.
+The course focuses on topics such as the historical foundation of the nursing profession, roles and functions of the nurse, education requirements, test-taking strategies, nursing process, ethical issues, cultural sensitivity, and basic nursing competences.
 Semester course, two hours.